dd3vahmad/plicense/README.md

-## Easily add LICENSE to your projects from your CLI
+## pLICENSE

+A tiny CLI app that allows you to add open-source licenses to your project interactively